 While med schools requirements may differ slightly depending on the institution, most share the same basic requirements.

-Yes, most of CNR's Biology majors require the lower division coursework that will prepare you for medical school and other health programs.
+Yes, most of Rausser's Biology majors require the lower division coursework that will prepare you for medical school and other health programs.
 Talk to your advisor about how you can incorporate these common prerequisites into your 4-year plan.

 Which major is good for pre-med?

-Many of the CNR bioscience majors like Microbial Biology, Molecular Environmental Biology, or Nutritional Science have major requirements that overlap with pre-med requirements.
+Many of the Rausser bioscience majors like Microbial Biology, Molecular Environmental Biology, or Nutritional Science have major requirements that overlap with pre-med requirements.
 But you are free to pursue any major and still apply to medical school.
 While completing the medical school prerequisites is crucial, it is also important to major in something that interests you, as that passion will show through in your application.

 For Business, academic aptitude, quantitative proficiency and personal qualities are evaluated along with professional experience.
 No particular major is required, though a strong academic performance, a rigorous curriculum, and solid test scores are beneficial.
 Work experience for certain programs is key, and often professional references are needed to apply.
 As each program differs on the test requirements and academics focus, consulting early with the program to which you'd like to apply can help in your planning.